-Filmmaker-driven: Projects of all genres that are elevated by the presence of a director with a singular vision.
+- Filmmaker-driven: Projects of all genres that are elevated by the presence of a director with a singular vision.

-Inspirational and socially conscious: Life-affirming stories with the potential to provoke new ways of thinking about entrenched issues and challenge a status quo.
+- Inspirational and socially conscious: Life-affirming stories with the potential to provoke new ways of thinking about entrenched issues and challenge a status quo.

-True stories: Previously untold historical or contemporary non-fiction stories about ordinary individuals facing seemingly insurmountable obstacles.
+- True stories: Previously untold historical or contemporary non-fiction stories about ordinary individuals facing seemingly insurmountable obstacles.

 2929’s recent projects have been distributed by Warner Bros., Lionsgate, Dimension, Paramount and Fox.

 In 2003, entrepreneurs Todd Wagner and Mark Cuban founded 2929 Productions to develop, finance and produce independent feature films outside of the Hollywood studio system.
-In its first few years, 2929 produced such films as “Godsend,” “Criminal” and “The Jacket.”

-On the heels of that success, 2929 co-financed and produced the Lionsgate release “Akeelah and the Bee,” starring Academy Award® nominees Laurence Fishburne and Angela Bassett.
-The film opened in April 2006 to ecstatic reviews and won numerous awards from the Broadcast Film Critics Association, the Chicago Film Critics Association, and the NAACP, among others.
+In 2006, 2929 co-financed and produced the Lionsgate release Akeelah and the Bee, starring Academy Award nominees Laurence Fishburne and Angela Bassett.
+The film opened to ecstatic reviews and won numerous awards from the Broadcast Film Critics Association, the Chicago Film Critics Association, and the NAACP, among others.

-In 2007, 2929's film “We Own the Night,” starring Oscar® nominees Joaquin Phoenix and Mark Wahlberg, along with Oscar-winner Robert Duvall and Eva Mendes, made its world premiere at the Cannes Film Festival, where it was nominated for the prestigious Palm D'Or.
-Columbia Pictures paid a record advance for the North American rights to the film and released it in fall 2007 in 2200 theaters, grossing nearly $30 million.
+In 2007, 2929's film We Own the Night, starring Oscar nominees Joaquin Phoenix and Mark Wahlberg, along with Oscar-winner Robert Duvall and Eva Mendes, made its world premiere at the Cannes Film Festival, where it was nominated for the prestigious Palm D'Or.
+The film went on to gross nearly $30 million.

-In November 2009, the Weinstein Company released 2929’s production of “The Road,” based on “No Country for Old Men” author Cormac McCarthy's Pulitzer Prize-winning bestseller.
-The haunting film – about a father and son fighting to survive in a post-apocalyptic America – stars Viggo Mortensen, Robert Duvall, Guy Pearce and Charlize Theron.
-Directed by Australian John Hillcoat, the film has garnered widespread critical acclaim and a Best Actor nomination for Mortensen from the Broadcast Film Critics Association.
+2929’s production of The Road, based on Cormac McCarthy's Pulitzer Prize-winning bestseller starring Viggo Mortensen, Robert Duvall, Guy Pearce and Charlize Theron, was released in 2009.
+Directed by Australian John Hillcoat, the film has garnered widespread critical acclaim and a “Best Actor” nomination for Mortensen from the Broadcast Film Critics Association.